MrYoungDS/DSp4Postfix/README.md

 Try to think of additional scenarios you would like to test and write test cases for those scenarios.

 Implement an `ExponentOperator` class that is similar to your `PlusOperator` class.
-Think about what the two operands represent and how `performOperation` would work for this class (anyone thinking about Math.pow?).
+Think about what the two operands represent and how `performOperation` would work for this class.

-### Part Two: Write an ArthInFixEvaluatorClass
+### Part Two: Write an ArthInfixEvaluatorClass

-Write an `ArthInFixEvaluatorTest` class modeled after `ArthPostFixEvaluatorTest` class.
+Write an `ArthInfixEvaluatorTest` class modeled after `ArthPostfixEvaluatorTest` class.
 Try to think of additional scenarios you would like to test and write test cases for those scenarios.

-Implement an `ArthInFixEvaluator` class that is similar to your `ArthPostFixEvaluator` class.
+Implement an `ArthInfixEvaluator` class that is similar to your `ArthPostfixEvaluator` class.

 In your algorithm, use two stacks.
 One stack holds Operands, the other holds Operators.
 When you encounter an Operand, put it on the Operand stack.
 When you encounter an Operator, push it on the Operator stack if it has higher precedence